milanstojanov/wordpress-page-listing-extended/README.md

 ##WordPress page listing extended

-Have you ever managed a WordPress website with thousends of static pages?
+Have you ever managed a WordPress website with thousands of static pages?
 If so, you are probably familiar with page templates.

 This plugin adresses one small problem that exists in default instalation - WordPress doesn't provide a column in page listing where you can find out what template is assigned to which page.